 It’s been around for a long time and has some quite special vagaries, including some components on the bus that switch the endianness around!

 Fortunately, 429 decoders are built in to the Picoscope.
-That’s what Alex and I are up to here in the cockpit of an A320, early on in our exploration in to flight surface control protocols, particularly in fly-by-wire aircraft:
+That’s what Ken and I are up to here in the cockpit of an A320, early on in our exploration in to flight surface control protocols, particularly in fly-by-wire aircraft:

 We are testing the pinout on the data loader.